 Obviously the lesbian thing is not my wheelhouse.
 I’m not a lesbian and I didn’t get the opportunity to take any queer studies classes in college.
 The fae/faer thing that they linked earlier in the thread, however, I am more than happy to break down.

-Since the IG account went private I only have access to the four (out of seven, Yikes) slides that were saved to Aphobehottakes.
-As you can see I’m still adhering to my censorship policy of blocking the @’s and usernames because most of the time these are just random kids on the internet doubling down on badly recycled shitpost logic and not public figures.
+I’m adhering to @Aphobehottakes’s censorship policy of blocking the @’s and usernames because most of the time these are just random kids on the internet doubling down on badly recycled shitpost logic and not public figures.
 If public shaming actually worked, the 2016 US presidential election would have gone very differently.

-I’m gonna stop right there because we already have problems.
 First and foremost I need to get the language thing out of the way.
 “Faerie” is the Latinate word, meaning it entered the English vernacular through Norman French.
 Celtic languages are a whole different language family.
 The Irish Gaelic equivalent(ish) thing to the English word “fairy” is aos sí.
 Which brings us neatly to our next problem, “Celtic”.
 The word Celtic is a modern invention used as an umbrella term to describe tribes of people from the Bonze and Iron Ages that shared similar family structures, artifact styles, a language family, and religious and war practices.
-It was coined during the revival movements of Ireland, Wales, Cornwall, and Brittany as a political movement to save their dying languages and cultural heritages.

 Since “Celtic” is an umbrella term you can’t just mix and match who you’re talking about; because as someone who is both of Irish and of Welsh decent let me tell you those are definitely two very different culture things starting with different languages on separate branches of the Celtic language family tree.

 Who are they?
 ‘Fallen Angels who are not good enough to be saved, nor bad enough to be lost,’ say the peasantry.
 ‘The gods of the earth,’ says the Book of Armagh.
 ‘The gods of pegan Ireland,’ say the Irish antiquarians, ‘the Tuatha De Danān, who, when no longer worshiped and fed with offerings, dwindled away in the popular imagination, and are now only a few spans high.’Fairy and Folk Tales of the Irish Peasantry, “The Trooping Fairies”